Saranac Lake, NY: "The Adirondacks' Coolest Place"

 - Named one of the "Dozen Distinctive Destinations" by the National Trust for Historic Preservation

 Students reside and attend classes in historical and picturesque Saranac Lake, NY.
-Our Adirondack Center for Education and Sustainability (ACES) is situated across from Lake Flower and just a 5 minute walk to the business district that hosts a vibrant art culture, bustling storefronts, cozy pubs, restaurants and music venues.
+Our two houses provide students with a private room, laundry facilties, wi-fi access, and inviting communal spaces The Adirondack Center for Education and Sustainability (ACES) is situated across from Lake Flower and just a 5 minute walk to the business district that hosts a vibrant art culture, bustling storefronts, cozy pubs, restaurants and music venues.
 Many agencies and organizations that govern and advocate for issues in the Adirondacks are within close proximity to our complex as are the passionate and colorful people that live, work and love life in the Adirondack Park.

-Outdoor activities: Within a few minutes’ drive the possibilities for paddling, hiking, camping, rock and ice climbing, skating, downhill skiing, XC skiing, backcountry skiing, mountaineering, mountain biking, fly fishing, and more are countless.
+Outdoor activities: Within a few minutes’ drive the possibilities for paddling, hiking, camping, rock and ice climbing, skating, downhill skiing, XC skiing, backcountry skiing, mountaineering, mountain biking, fly fishing, are countless.
+The Olympic village of Lake Placid is a 10 minute drive and provides a variety of venues for winter activities: world class skiing at Whiteface mountian, nordic skiing, bobsledding, luge and bi-athalon at Mt.
+Van Hoevenberg, and home rink to "The Miracle on Ice" at the Olymipc Center and Museum.